 13. Off-brand Nerf guns often shoot harder

-While you can definitely feel the sting of a dart from a name-brand NERF gun, the hardest shooting Nerf blasters come from off-brand companies.
+While you can definitely feel the sting of a dart from a name-brand Nerf gun, the hardest shooting Nerf blasters come from other companies.

-Nerf has been powering up their guns, as seen with the Hyper Series, with blasters that can shoot up to 110 FPS.
+Hasbro has been powering up its guns, as seen with the Nerf Hyper Series, which can shoot up to 110 FPS.

 14. There was a professional Nerf League

 The Nerf Dart Tag League, or NDTL, was created in 2008 and held annual tournaments for three years from 2009 to 2011.
 There were two age divisions (8-12) and (13-17) competing in a small inflatable arena.